nextgis/docs_ngweb/source/print.rst

 .. seealso::

-   Features of a layer can be `exported as data in various format <https://docs.nextgis.com/docs_ngweb/source/admin_interface.html#ngw-vector-export>`_.
+   Features of a layer can be `exported as data in various formats <https://docs.nextgis.com/docs_ngweb/source/admin_interface.html#ngw-vector-export>`_.

 :ref:`Web GIS <ngcom_description>` allows to print a Web Map or save it as a picture.
 To do it: